Formal qualification requirements

 To enrol in the PhD programme you need to have completed a master's degree (Danish: Kandidatgrad) or other relevant degree that concludes a research-based study programme of minimum five years’ duration at an institution of higher education.

-If you hold a degree from an international institution, the PhD School may require assessment of your qualifications by the Danish Agency for International Education.
+If you hold a degree from an international institution, the Graduate School may require assessment of your qualifications by the Danish Agency for International Education.

 Documented research experience